BlockScience/aztec-gddt/README.md

 * `gas_estimators`: L1GasEstimators
 * `tx_estimators`: UserTransactionEstimators

 ## Technical Details

-In this section we ensure that the reader will be able to run the model on their own computer, if desired.
+In this section we describe how to run the model on their own computer, if desired.

 ### How to Install cadCAD

 #### 1. Pre-installation Virtual Environments with [`venv`](https://docs.python.org/3/library/venv.html) (Optional):
 It's a good package managing practice to create an easy to use virtual environment to install cadCAD.
 You can use the built in `venv` package.
+Note that this repo requires cadCAD 0.5, which is the latest version released December 2023.

 ***Create** a virtual environment:*
 ```bash